 Toulu Hassani: Fall Back Into Place

 Over the past fifteen years, Toulu Hassani has developed a painterly practice in which lines, pencil marks, geometric forms, and mathematical structures converge into a dense, regulatory network of images.
 Within these pictorial worlds, the artist articulates moments of identity formation that place the individual human subject in direct relation to overarching universal forces beyond imagination.
 Natural-scientific references—particularly from astrophysics—serve as recurring points of orientation within Hassani’s work.
-In her fourth solo exhibition at Galerie Rüdiger Schöttle, titled “Fall Back Into Place”, her established grid paintings in oil encounter large-format celestial constellations and small-format airbrush works.
+In her fourth solo exhibition at Galerie Rüdiger Schöttle, titled “Fall Back Into Place“, her established grid paintings in oil encounter large-format celestial constellations and small-format airbrush works.
 Together, these three groups articulate a painterly cosmos that navigates the tension between order and disorder, system and randomness.
 The material must prove itself to intuition on the substrate.
 Thus, geometric patterns or ornamental lines are often found closely spaced together in these works, which after prolonged viewing collapse in their own logic.
 Sudden changes of direction cause the viewer to abandon the search for a resolution to a system without answers.
+The exhibition title “Fall Back Into Place“ describes a moment in which order reemerges after a period of chaos and takes its cue from a refrain in “Space Song” by the French-American band Beach House.
+This notion resonates strongly in the constellation paintings from the series “above horizon“, in which times of day are indicated and viewers are confronted with fragments of the starry night sky—an encounter that evokes the humbling relationship between humanity and the vastness nature.